Viewing (funeral): Ireland

 In Ireland the treatment of the dead has long been one of great respect.
 The term "viewing" is not used in Ireland.
 Rather, the event is referred to as a "reposal" (the body would be said to "be reposing").
 Catholic tradition has meant that virtually all deceased persons are afforded a state of repose, regardless of whether the funeral is conducted as a Catholic or secular service.
-The reposal of the body can either occur within a funeral home or at the deceased's residence (or the residence of close family).
+The reposal of the body can occur either within a funeral home or at the deceased's residence (or the residence of close family).
 If conducted in a funeral home, this usually occurs for a few hours on the evening before the funeral service and burial/cremation.
 If conducted in a house, this can be extended from several hours to even days, depending on the tradition of the individual locality.
 Reposals are usually open to the general public and no invite is required.
 Reposals in Ireland are usually conducted with the corpse displayed in an open coffin, so that the body itself is on display.
-Exceptions to this can occur; such as in the case of the death of a child or young person, or if the body sustained significant physical damage upon death (in the case of a fatal accident, for example).
+Exceptions to this can occur, such as in the case of the death of a child or young person, or if the body sustained significant physical damage upon death (in the case of a fatal accident, for example).
 It is typical, particularly in rural areas, for neighbours, extended family and friends to attend the reposal as an opportunity to pay their respects to the deceased, as well as to sympathise with the deceased's immediate family (sometimes referred to as "mourners").
 In the funeral home setting, the mourners are generally standing or sitting around the open casket or coffin to shake hands and accept offers of sympathy from the public.